Ashraf840/Django_docker_101/README.md

 ## Procedure
 **Dockerfile**
 - Create a Dockerfile which will be used to copy the source code into the dcoker container.
-- It'll also install the required python packages into the container's python environment.
+- It'll also install the required python packages into the container's python environment. <br>

 **docker-compose.yml**
-- Useful tool for docker containers while we want to cluster multiple different containers by setting dependecies between them.
-- Create a single web service initially.
-- Its command will start the django server at 0.0.0.0:8080
-    - [**Syntax**] `python project-root-dir/manage.py runserver 0.0.0.0:8080 `
-    - [**Exact**]  `python src/profiles_project/manage.py runserver 0.0.0.0:8080`
-- Its volume is mapped to the host machine's code within its docker file.
-So that, it'll automatically effect the mapping of that docker container if anything is modified in the source code. <br>
-(*NB: It'll avoid the hassle of rebuilding & running the container each time we change something in the source code*)
+- Modify the exisiting docker-compose.yml file to add postgres-db as a new srevice.
+(NB: This new db-service will be connected to the web-service)
+- Unlike the web-service which build image from the current directory, the docker-compose will look for the latest postgres-db-image from the internet.
+    - `image: postgres:latest`
+- Before the web-service is ever to run, the db-service is required to perform first.
+Thus, we need to declare a new item `depends_on` in the web-service.
+    - `depends_on: - db` <br>
+    (*NB: This `db` is the db-service-name defined in the docker-compose.yml file.*)
+- Install '**psycopg2-binary**' python-libray in order to work with postgresql.
+- Change the DATABASE configuration in the src/profiles_project/profiles_project/settings.py file in accordance with the db-credentials (*will be defined*) in the db-service.
+- Add volumes to this db-service (**./pgdata/**).
+Thus it'll make the project's db-volume consistent regardless of the docker containers.
-- Port forwarding from the container to the local machine is defined as below.
+- Port forwarding (*db-service*) from the container to the local machine is defined as below.
     - [**Syntax**] hostPort:containerPort
-    - [**Exact**]  `8001:8080`
+    - [**Exact**]  `8002:5432`
+- Define the environment-variables of db-service which will be used as credentials of web-service in order to properly functioning.
+- Define new image name for both the web & db services.
+    - [web] `image: docker-compose-102:latest`
+    - [db] `image: postgres:latest`
+- Define new container names for both the services.
+    - [web] `container_name: docker-compose-102-codebase-container`
+    - [db] `container_name: docker-compose-102-db-container`
-- The migration is required in order to run the django project using a db.
-Thus, we need to override the command inside the docker-compose.yml file using the following command. <br>
+- It's required to perform the migrations to the postgres-db-service uisng the following command. (*NB: Change to root-user before performing the migration operation*)
-    - **makemigrations**
-        - [**Syntax**] `docker compose run serviceName python project-root-dir/manage.py makemigrations`
-        - [**Syntax**] `docker compose run serviceName python src/profiles_project/manage.py makemigrations`
+    - [migrations] `docker compose run web python src/profiles_project/manage.py makemigrations`
-    - **migrate**
-        - [**Syntax**] `docker compose run serviceName python project-root-dir/manage.py migrate`
-        - [**Syntax**] `docker compose run serviceName python src/profiles_project/manage.py migrate`
+    - [migrate] `docker compose run web python src/profiles_project/manage.py migrate`
 - The `build` command will manually build the image without running the container.
 Whereas, the `up` with `-d` command will automatically build the image including starting up the container & service(s) within in the backgound.
     - `docker compose build`
     - `docker compose up -d`